fortran-lang/fortran-lang.org/_posts/2020-07-01-Fortran-Newsletter-July-2020.md

 ## fortran-lang.org

-TODO:

-* New community page
+Work has continued on the Fortran-lang website, including a new community page and additional tutorial content:

+* [#98](https://github.com/fortran-lang/fortran-lang.org/pull/98): updated the [Quickstart mini-book](https://fortran-lang.org/learn/quickstart/derived_types) tutorial with a comprehensive overview of derived types;

-* New mini-book on building programs
+* [#99](https://github.com/fortran-lang/fortran-lang.org/pull/99): added a second mini-book tutorial to the [Learn](https://fortran-lang.org/learn) page on building compiled programs and libraries;

-* New quickstart tutorial section on derived types
+* [#100](https://github.com/fortran-lang/fortran-lang.org/pull/100): added a new top-level web-page for Fortran-lang community projects.
+The page gives useful information and links for new contributors, as well as acknowledging each of our many existing contributors.
+Check it out at <https://fortran-lang.org/community>.

 ## Fortran Standard Library